NSPreetham/POS/README.md

 The program uses .Net core services and Entity Framework Code first from Database.
 Asynchronous programming makes the code highly efficient enables parallel processing.
+Please download the Nuget packages for the code to run.